How Three Events In The 1950s Set The Stage For A Hare & Tortoise Race Involving Three Of Florida’s Major Cities

 In this bitter contest, Tampa won, in part because of political clout but also because spacious Hillsborough County at 1,266 square miles had more large tracts of land to spare than the smallish (608 square miles, some of it pricey beachfront) Pinellas, where urban sprawl was already beginning to chip away at the farms, plant nurseries, and citrus groves.

 Classes began at he University of South Florida in 1960.
-Today its enrollment tops 40,000, and its Moffitt Cancer Center is internationally known.
+Today its enrollment tops 40,000.
 As a consolation prize, St. Petersburg was awarded a branch campus of USF in 1965.
 Its enrollment of about 4,500 is roughly one-ninth the size of USF’s total enrollment.

 Chalk this up as a yet another victory for Hillsborough and Tampa over Pinellas and St. Pete.
 Moreover, the consequences of the USF site selection have reverberated in the years since.
 Whereas Pinellas had overtaken Hillsborough by the time of the 1970 census, by 1980 Hillsborough was back ahead, and nowadays it’s no contest, with fourth-ranked Hillsborough’s population of 1,380,969 safely ahead of Pinellas’s 953,545.